pavelsolis/Replication-Folder/Codes/guide-codes.md

 The scripts generating the research results are distributed in the following subfolders.
 - Scripts in the Codes/Tidy folder clean and process the *original data files* into the *analysis data files*.
-- Scripts in the Codes/Stats folder inspect the *analysis data files* (e.g. for outliers) and yield descriptive statistics for the variables used.
+- Scripts in the Codes/Stats folder inspect the *analysis data files* (e.g., for outliers) and yield descriptive statistics for the variables used.
 	- Data/Metadata/metadata.docx describes the variables in the data files.
 	- The metadata and the descriptive statistics work as a data appendix and serve as a users' guide for the data files.
 - Scripts in the Codes/Analysis folder use the *analysis data files* to generate the specific results.